Having a Tough Child: The Emotional Reality No One Talks About

 8) Discipline feels like it “doesn’t work”

-Punishments seem pointless when dealing with a tough child fights or blows up.
+Punishments seem pointless when dealing with a tough child who fights or blows up.
 You might lose stuff and have more intense outbursts.
 Try time-outs, and you’ll receive pushback.
-This is where parent education strategies supported by science might be useful.
+This is where science-supported parent education strategies might be useful.
 Parent training programs targeted at disruptive behaviour provide minor to moderate benefits, with smaller effects lasting up to a year, according to a comprehensive analysis.

 The lesson is encouraging: abilities count.
 Try a straightforward three-step discipline pattern: identify the rule, give one option, and calmly follow through.
 Rebuild the connection thereafter.
 Limits begin to set in when your youngster understands that you mean what you say and do not reduce their value.